camilotejeiro/kicad_cat_library/cat_library_conventions.md

 ### Library names (sticking to KLC)

+*note that only underscores are used for spaces*

 * Generic Library Name example:
     Use the digikey/mouser product categories as a reference.
     > Product_Category_Only:          RCL.lib, Bipolar_Transistors_BJT_Single.lib